scottslowe/weblog/content/post/2019-08-12-converting-kubernetes-to-ha-control-plane.md

     kubeadm config upload from-file --config kubeadm.yaml

+You also need to update the "cluster-info" ConfigMap in the "kube-public" namespace, which contains a Kubeconfig file with a `server:` line that points to the single control plane node.
+It's easist to just use `kubectl -n kube-public edit cm cluster-info` and update the `server:` line to point to the load balancer for the control plane. _(Thanks to Fabrizio Pandini for pointing this out!)_

 Only one step remains now: actually adding more control plane nodes to make the control plane highly available.

 ## Add Control Plane Nodes